aemmons90/Subsurface_Bone_Microbe/README.md

 Types of data found in this repository:

-Qiime2 processing code and notes, R analysis code, metadata, and results necessary for replicating analyses in the submitted paper.
+Qiime2 processing code and notes, R analysis code, metadata, and results (not directly in the paper) necessary for replicating analyses in the submitted paper.